ElijahLeeMorgan/JobMarket/docs/modelling_report.md

 -->

 ## Model Interpretation
+### Salary prediction LLM:
+#### Training and Evaluation:
+####bimer ned ganz sicher wege test und train dataset
+- Dataset Utilization: 106 data points with salaries for training and 5 for few-shot learning setup.
+- Test Dataset: Comprised of job listings lacking salary information.
+- Metrics Used: RMSE and Overlap Coefficient, with a focus on how each block addition impacted performance.
+- Best Results: Block 1, focusing on the job title, yielded an RMSE of 19,828.07 and an Overlap Coefficient of 0.43.
+#### Challenges:
+- Faced API rate limits which paused the modeling process, reflecting the need for strategic session management and possibly seeking more robust API access for future tasks.

+### Embedding & Cosinussimilarity??
 - Sucessfully predicted Salary and matched student degrees to avaible jobs.
 - Based on our model findings, we can effectively match tech jobs to student skills and prefrences.
 - Despite restrictions to tech industry jobs within the Zurich reigon, we're capable of reducing a student's job search.

 ## Conclusions and next steps
+### Salary prediction LLM:
+#### Achievements:
+- Successfully integrated an LLM to predict salaries and match job descriptions effectively, demonstrating the feasibility and efficiency of using AI in real-world job market scenarios.
+#### Limitations and Improvements:
+- Currently limited to tech jobs in the Zurich region.
+Expanding to other industries and regions could enhance the model’s utility and applicability.
+- Our analysis is presently confined to job listings exclusively sourced from Jobs.ch.
+To enhance the diversity and representativeness of our dataset, one could expande the scope of our data collection to include multiple job portals.
+- Transition to fine-tuned models for specific data subsets to improve accuracy and relevance.
+#### Future Directions:
+- Include a broader range of job listings from multiple sources to diversify the data and enhance model robustness.
+- Implement a permanent database solution for ongoing data management and model training.
+#### Deployment:
+- The model's predictions can be utilized in real-time if integrated within a dynamic job-matching platform, ensuring continuous relevance and utility.

+### Embedding & Cosinussimilarity??
 - Currenlty, our project is limited to tech jobs posted by Jobs.ch within the Zurich reigon.
 - If this project were to continue through production, we'd expand the project to all industries in Zurich and pull from multiple data sources.
 - In addition, our generic LLM models would be improved or replaced with fine-tuned LLM models.
 Finally, a true database solution would implemented to store and organize our data.